-Are you an HSPH Staff member interested in ways to move up and around at Harvard?
+Are you a new staff member interested in ways to move up and around at Harvard?
 Then this is the right place to start!
 Please use the menu below to quickly navigate to certain sections of the page.
 For a quick guide on internal mobility, click here.

 Resource to You

-Interested in learning more about Information Technology or getting one on one advice from Alex himself?
-Contact him directly via email!
+Interested in learning more about Amanda and her work, or getting one on one advice from Amanda herself?
+Contact her directly via email!

 Interested in telling us your success story?
 Let us know by sending an email to firstname.lastname@example.org.